 Many acupuncture schools are nationally-accredited and offer financial aid assistance to qualifying students.
 For example, Acupuncture and Massage College is nationally-accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), and programmatically-accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
 We offer federal financial aid to those who qualify.

 Aside from financial aid, many organizations, such as the Trudy McAlister Foundation, provide private scholarships to acupuncture students offset the cost of tuition.
-There are many more ways to save on acupuncture school tuition costs, but that will be the topic of next week’s blog.
+Additionally, there are other more ways to save on acupuncture school tuition.

-The Big Picture: Is Worth the Cost?
-It’s Up to You to Decide.
+Is Acupuncture School Worth the Cost?
+You Decide.

 Again, there’s no way around it: acupuncture school is expensive.
 But, medical education is expensive, everywhere.

 For example, medical school tuition at the University of Florida is $32,744 a year for in-state students, and $45,000 for out-of-state students.
 Assuming a typical 4-years of study, that brings the medical school tuition at Florida to $130,976 (in-state) or $180,000 (out-of-state).
 On top of that, Western medical doctors have to complete residency programs and incur additional costs to for malpractice insurance before they’re fully-licensed MDs.

 Obviously, becoming an MD and becoming an Acupuncture Physician are very different in regards to scope of practice, type of medicine, and even state licensing requirements, but I’m using the familiar high-costs of Western medical school to raise a point: becoming a doctor (western or oriental medicine) requires a true vocation to healing, a yearning of wanting to heal people.